-The small hive beetle (SHB) is a pest of honey and bumble bee colonies and is found throughout much of the U.S., with highest infestations occurring in the Southeast.
-It was first detected in Utah in 2016 and is now confirmed in Washington and Davis counties.
-This African native feeds on pollen and honey, kills bee brood and workers, and causes honey to discolor and ferment.
-Infestations can be prevented by early detection, using good husbandry techniques, maintaining a high ratio of bees to comb, and keeping hives in partial to full sun.
-Chemical control options for SHB are limited due to bee toxicities.
-Be on the lookout for this pest.
+The small hive beetle (SHB) is a pest of honey and bumble bee colonies and was first detected in Utah in 2016.
+SHB is now confirmed in Washington and Davis counties.
+SHB native feeds on pollen and honey, kills bee brood and workers, and causes honey to discolor and ferment.

-The spotted lanternfly (SLF) is a new invasive pest from China that was first detected in the U.S. in Pennsylvania in 2014 and has since spread to other states.
-SLF attacks more than 100 host plants, including grapes, fruit trees, hops, and hardwood and ornamental trees.
-Extensive feeding results in weeping wounds, which combined with SLF's sugary excrement, can promote the growth of sooty mold, a gray-black fungus, that can impact plant vigor and crop yield.
-Additionally, congregations of this large planthopper pest create a nuisance to homeowners.
-Be on the lookout for this pest, and report any suspected SLF in Utah to the Utah Plant Pest and Diagnostic Lab.
+Spotted Lanternfly (SLF) is a new invasive pest from China that was first detected in the U.S. in Pennsylvania in 2014.
+SLF attacks more than 70 host plants, including grapes, fruit trees, hops, and hardwood ornamental trees.
+Extensive feeding results in weeping wounds, which combined with SLF's sugary excrement, can promote the growth of sooty mold, a gray-black fungus that can impact plant vigor and crop yield.

-The spotted wing drosophila (SWD) is an invasive pest from Asia that has been detected in many counties in northern Utah, and can be controlled using insecticides common in fruit integrated pest management plants.
+The spotted wing drosophila (SWD) is an invasive pest from Asia that has been detected in many counties in northern Utah.
+SWD can be controlled using insecticides common in fruit integrated pest management plants.
 If SWD is caught in monitoring traps, insecticide applications must be used during the unripe fruit stage to prevent damage.
-Be on the lookout for this pest.

 Monitoring is a crucial first step for managing the invasive spotted wing drosophila (SWD).
 Methods for monitoring and diagnosing SWD are discussed here.
 Suspected SWD caught in monitoring traps can be sent to the Utah Plant Pest Diagnostic Lab (UPPDL) for identification before applying an insecticide.